obonaventure/cnp3/book/network/network.rst

 .. sidebar:: Longest prefix match in IP routers

- Performing the longest prefix match at line rate on routers requires highly tunes datastructures and algorithms.
+ Performing the longest prefix match at line rate on routers requires highly tunes data structures and algorithms.
 Consider for example an implementation of the longest match based on a Radix tree on a router with a 10 Gbps link.
 On such a link, a router can receive 31,250,000 40 bytes IPv4 packets every second.
 To forward the packets at line rate, the router must process one IPv4 packet every 32 nanoseconds.
 This cannot be achieved by a software implementation.
 For a hardware implementation, it main difficulty lies in the number of memory accesses that are necessary to perform the longest prefix match.
-32 nanoseconds is very small compared to the memory accesses that are required by a navie longest prefix match implement.
+32 nanoseconds is very small compared to the memory accesses that are required by a naive longest prefix match implement.
 Additional information about longest match and other algorithms used on routers may be found in [Varghese]_.